TreZc0/zsr-communitybot/README.md

 * Role management - users can get or remove roles via reactions
 * Persistent configuration via state file
 * Auto Moderation to ban common phishing attempts and ping spam with audit log
+* Glitch documentation through a sticky channel with context
-* In this configuration, the bot can only serve a single Discord Guild.
+* In this configuration, the bot can serve a single Discord Guild

 ## Configuration
 The repository contains an example file: